Total Lunar Eclipse on 7 September 2025

 Penumbral phase ends: 23:55

 For other Russian cities, the time of the total phase will shift according to their time zones.
-For example, in Yekaterinburg (UTC+5), it will last from 22:30 to 23:52, and in Vladivostok (UTC+10) — from 03:30 to 04:52 (on September 8).
+For example, in Yekaterinburg (UTC+5), it will last from 22:30 to 23:52, and in Vladivostok (UTC+10) it will be from 03:30 to 04:52 (on September 8).

 Accompanying Astronomical Event